peteroupc/peteroupc.github.io/random.md

 (See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)

-Other methods to generate random numbers or integers that fall within a given range or that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, are beyond the scope of this article.
+A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page.
 In general, such methods can be written in terms of the two basic building blocks for generating uniform random numbers.
 These building blocks, in turn, work essentially the same way regardless of the RNG used (such as unpredictable, statistical, or seedable).

 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
-I believe that RNGs that meet the descriptions specified above will meet the needs of these applications.
+I believe that RNGs that meet the descriptions specified above will meet the needs of those applications.

 Feel free to send comments.
 They may help improve this page.

 ## License

-This article, along with any associated source code and files, is licensed under [A Public Domain dedication](http://creativecommons.org/licenses/publicdomain/)
+this page, along with any associated source code and files, is licensed under [A Public Domain dedication](http://creativecommons.org/licenses/publicdomain/)